mikepk/botocore/docs/source/reference/services/appstream.rst

     :type ApplicationId: string
     :param ApplicationId:

-      The ID of the application that must be launched after the session starts.
+      The name of the application to launch after the session starts.
+This is the name that you specified as **Name** in the Image Assistant.